-The Company is exposed to equity price risks arising from investments in listed equity securities and investment in mutual funds.
-Investments in listed equity securities could either be held for strategic or trading purposes.
+The Company is exposed to equity price risks arising from investment in global mutual fund

-The risk is managed by the Fund Manager by actively monitoring the domestic equity market and movements in NAVPS of investment in mutual fund.
+The risk is managed by the Fund Manager by actively monitoring the global equity market.
 Portfolios are traded based on a combination of regularly-carried out fundamental and technical analyses of stock prices.

-Based on the exposure to equity price risks at the end of each reporting period, if equity prices and NAVPS of investment in mutual fund had been 2% higher or lower, profit or loss for the periods ended December 31, 2021, 2020 and 2019 would have increased or decreased by:
+Based on the exposure to equity price risks at the end of each reporting period, if equity prices and NAVPU of investments in UITF had been 2% higher or lower, profit or loss for the years ended December 31, 2021 and 2020 would have increased or decreased by P71,953,950 and P11,318,467, respectively.